krayo-master/db-viewer/README.md

 # interview-project
-small project for specific database data extraction in spring boot + simple react UI
+small project for specific database data handling in spring boot + simple react UI

 server "/" path redirects you to swagger doc page with the list of apis.